-If your results show severe hearing loss, or if you show any red flags during the CEDRA survey (for example, if you noticed a marked difference in your hearing ability), Lively will strongly encourage you to see a doctor in person.
+If your results show severe hearing loss or any red flags during the CEDRA survey (for example, if you notice a marked difference in your hearing ability), Lively will strongly encourage you to see a doctor in person.

 Lively’s hearing aids

-- Four different preset settings that can be tweaked with the partner app.
+- Four preset settings that can be tweaked with the partner app

-The hardware will be covered by a three-year warranty and protection plan.
+The hardware is covered by a three-year warranty and protection plan.
 If you lose or break your hearing aid, you can get a replacement one for a deductible of $195.

 Remote audiology care

 While much of the technology needed to adjust a hearing aid remotely already exists, Lively takes it to a new level.
-Lively will calibrate your device before they ship it to you, depending on the results of your online hearing test.
-However, hearing aids are rarely completely perfect on the first go: in addition to technical tweaks, most people need some time to adapt to their new hearing levels.
+According to your online hearing test results, Lively calibrates your device before shipping it to you.
+However, hearing aids are rarely perfect on the first go: in addition to technical tweaks, most people need some time to adapt to their new hearing levels.

 This is why the after-care provided by an audiologist is so important.
-Lively’s remote audiology care service is meant to help you overcome this bridge without physically going to an office.
-Instead, you will be able to message and schedule video calls with a licensed audiologist.
+Lively’s remote audiology care service is meant to help you adjust your device without physically going to an office.
+Instead, you can message and schedule video calls with a licensed audiologist.

-As soon as you receive the hearing aids, you can contact one of Lively’s audiologists for an initial set-up appointment.
-This usually lasts between 30 to 45 minutes and will be done via video call.
-During the first few months, this audiologist will periodically check on you, calibrate your device remotely, or help you deal with any ongoing hearing issues.
+As soon as you receive the hearing aids, contact one of Lively’s audiologists for a video call set-up appointment, usually lasting 30-45 minutes.
+Your audiologist periodically checks on you during the first few months, calibrates your device remotely, or helps you deal with any ongoing hearing issues.

 All of these are pretty standard for hearing aid apps these days.
-However, it includes some extra tweaks that help the company bridge the distance between their offer and that of traditional audiologists.
+However, Lively includes some extra tweaks that help the company distinguish itself from traditional audiologists.

 The app will let you contact Lively directly to: